Bowman74/fmvvm/README.md

 }
 ```

-Like the FmvvmStatlessWidget, the second parameter sent to the super class defines if this widget is navigable (like a page) or not (like a widget in a page).
-Pass true if it is navigable.
+Like the FmvvmStatlessWidget, the second parameter sent to the super class defines if this widget is navicable (like a page) or not (like a widget in a page).
+Pass true if it is navicable.

 #### Bindings on stateful widgets
 This is where things get more complex.
 With stateful widgets bindings can be bi-directional.
 That is to say, when values in the viewmodel change we want to update the widget and when values in the widget change we want to update the viewmodel.